 Liverpool boss Jurgen Klopp has left Reds fans perplexed with a madcap explanation as to why he sanctioned the deal to buy Alisson for a world record fee — the slight matter of a cool £67million — for a keeper.

-Brazilian ace Alisson arrived at Anfield from Italian giants Roma with the majority of fans and pundits believing Klopp made the move for the player because of the lack of faith in his current keepers, Simon Mignolet and Loris Karius.
+Brazilian ace Alisson arrived at Anfield from Italian giants Roma and was happy to commit to the sign up offer with the majority of fans and pundits believing Klopp made the move for the player because of the lack of faith in his current keepers, Simon Mignolet and Loris Karius.

 The latter got the nod for May’s Champions League final loss to Real Madrid in which he made two mistakes that handed the Spaniards goals from Karim Benzema and Gareth Bale.